-The natural hazard challenges at Head of Lake Whakatipu are complex and there is no simple solution.
+The natural hazard challenges at the Head of Lake Whakatipu are complex and there is no simple solution.
 The community has a long history of 'living with the hazards' and adapting along the way, and this approach will continue to be necessary.
-This section of the Strategy focuses on identification and high-level evaluation of responses (Figure 9.19).
+This section of the Strategy focuses on identification and high-level evaluation of responses (Figure 9.20).
+At a high level, Phase 3 involved the following steps: